How to label pantry containers in three easy steps with my free printable pantry labels!

 Just slip it onto the front of the basket and add a paper or card stock label to the slot to keep your food organized.

 Shop The Post

 Make your own pantry labels with my free pantry label download below!

 These printable pantry labels will add a modern aesthetic to your pantry while also making it super functional!

 - Minimalist Pantry Label Download (6 pantry labels)

 - Full sheet label paper – (Weatherproof for Inkjet or Weatherproof Polyester for Laser printers with diagonal back slits.
 Both are great products, but if you’re looking for an oil-resistant and waterproof product (recommended), go with Polyester or Vinyl.
 Note: the polyester and vinyl materials usually require a laser printer.

 - Inkjet or laser printer (if you don’t have a printer, print at any office store.)

 - Scissors or paper cutter (I use this one)

-Also, if you tried my pantry labels in your home, post a picture and let me know how you like them!
+Also, if you have tried my pantry labels in your home, drop a comment below and let me know how you like them!